Possession of Drug Paraphernalia

 - The Defendant used or had in her or her possession with intent to use drug paraphernalia; and

 - The Defendant had knowledge of the presence of the drug paraphernalia.

 Charges of possession of drug paraphernalia often accompany a charge of possession of marijuana or another controlled substance.
-If you are charged with possession of drug paraphernalia in Brooksville for Hernando County, Dade City or New Port Richey in Pasco County, Inverness in Citrus County, or Bushnell in Sumter County, then call an experienced criminal defense attorney at Ashley M. Aulls, P.A. to discuss your case.
+If you are charged with possession of drug paraphernalia in Brooksville for Hernando County, Dade City or New Port Richey in Pasco County, Inverness in Citrus County, or Bushnell in Sumter County, then call an experienced criminal defense attorney at The Law Office of Ashley Aulls, P.A. to discuss your case.

 Information on Drug Paraphernalia in Florida

 - Examples of Drug Paraphernalia